gsemet/fiximports/HACKING.rst

 Here is the manual release procedure.

-- Commit everything localy

-- Create the release tag
+- Create the release tag on HEAD

   .. code-block:: bash